bbenchoff/bbenchoff.github.io/pages/AG32Gating.md

 ### Step 1 — First Flash via Vendor Tooling

-Wire up the dev board: AGM Blaster to JTAG header, power, done.
+Connect the AGM DAP-LINK to the dev board's 10-pin JTAG header with the ribbon cable.
+Ensure the JGND jumper on the DAP-LINK is **open** (CMSIS-DAP mode).
+Power the dev board.
+The DAP-LINK should enumerate as a USB drive and a COM port — no drivers needed.
 Use the vendor example project from the `OS-Q/platform-agm32` examples directory.
-Flash it with Downloader.exe.
-LED blinks.
+Flash it with Downloader.exe pointing at the `_batch.bin`.
+An LED blinks.

 This step does not involve writing any code.
-The only goal is confirming the chip is alive, the board has correct power delivery, and the Downloader.exe + AGM Blaster pipeline works end to end.
+The only goal is confirming the chip is alive, the board has correct power delivery, and the Downloader.exe + DAP-LINK pipeline works end to end.

 **Gate:** LED blinks from vendor example binary.